Michael Ruth: Career

-After progressing through their youth academy, Ruth debuted for Queen's Park on 31 March 2018 versus Airdrieonians and had ten league appearances for the Spiders, scoring one goal.
+After progressing through their youth academy, Ruth debuted for Queen's Park on 31 March 2018 versus Airdrieonians and made ten league appearances for the Spiders, scoring one goal.

 Ruth signed for Scottish Premiership club Aberdeen on a two-year contract in June 2019.
 Ruth signed a one-year contract extension with the Dons in September 2020 and joined Scottish Championship club Arbroath on a season-long loan deal.
 The loan was curtailed on 1 February 2021, as the Dons made several squad changes.

 Ruth was loaned to Falkirk in September 2021.

 On 14 June 2022, after his contract expired at the Dons, Ruth signed a one-year contract for Queen of the South.

+Ruth was released by the Doonhamers at the end of the 2022-23 season.

+Ruth signed for Scottish League Two club Dumbarton in June 2023.
+He scored 15 goals for the Sons in the 2023–24 season, including a double in the playoff final against The Spartans, as the club won promotion to Scottish League One.
+He signed a new season long deal with the club in May 2024.

+On 12 June 2025, Ruth returned to his first club Queen's Park and signed a permanent deal with the club.